bitcointranscripts/bitcointranscripts/adopting-bitcoin/2022/how-to-get-started-contributing-sustainably-to-bitcoin-core.md

 Jon: 00:26:54

-First of all, you reminded me to say I highly recommend subscribing by email to the Bitcoin Optech newsletters.
-[Bitcoin Optech Newsletter](https://bitcoinops.org/en/newsletters/)
+First of all, you reminded me to say I highly recommend subscribing by email to the [Bitcoin Optech Newsletters](https://bitcoinops.org/en/newsletters/).
 They're written by Dave Harding every week with a competent team of reviewers, of which I did that for two years, and wrote articles as well.
 It's a great way to keep up with developments in the space.
 Subscribe to the mailing list.